JordanMajd/Sphero-SDK/README.md

 ## About

-This is a minimal, unopinionated library to control the Sphero BB8 using Javascript over Bluetooth LE.
+A minimal, unopinionated library to control Sphero, BB8 and Ollie using Javascript over Bluetooth.

 This project is neither endorsed by Sphero nor Disney.